abisha312/FamilyTreeWebApp/README.md

 - ✅ Parent-child linkage logic
 - ✅ Auto-expand relationships
 - ✅ Filter to show only root nodes initially
+- ✅ Add `gender` and `bio` for each person
+- ✅ Clean popup form for adding members
 - ✅ RESTful endpoints using DTOs and layered architecture

 ---